 It takes several hours of exercise a day to wear out a Kelpie, and like other herding breeds, you might find they spend a good part of that trying to round up other dogs, animals, and small children.
 Definitely not for the faint hearted!

 What dog breeds have red coats?

 Lots of dog breeds have red coats, bestowed by the pigment pheomelanin.
 At the time of writing, red coats aren’t linked to any diseases in dogs.

 There’s a small amount of evidence that red hair might be linked to aggression in English Cocker Spaniels.
 But for most red dogs, their original purpose, their breeding lines, and the way they’re reared will have a greater influence on their temperament.
 So whatever else you’re looking for in a canine pal, you can almost certainly have it in red!

 Are they one of the breeds we’ve included here, or one we’ve missed?
 Tell us about them in the comments box!

 References & Further Resources

-Schmutz & Berryere, Genes affecting coat colour and pattern in domestic dogs: a review, Animal Genetics, 2007.
+- Schmutz & Berryere, Genes affecting coat color and pattern in domestic dogs: a review, Animal Genetics, 2007.